gu-lseg/intro-to-programming/source/keywords.rst

 Interpreter
 ==========
-An interpreter takes a program written in a language that is human readable
+An interpreter takes a program written in a language that is human readable.
+This is because in order for a computer to be able to execute your code it needs to be in a very different format, google `machine code` if you're interested what it looks like.
+Machine code is known as a low level language whereas Python is a high level language.
+This means that the interpreter takes care of lots of things for you such as managing memory allocation.

-- for example Python and translates it into instructions that a computer can execute.
+For example Python and translates it into instructions that a computer can execute.
 An interpreter does this line by line.
 This means if you have a 10 line program and a bug on the 5th line the interpreter will execute lines 1 to 4 before an error is raised.